 A national vote aimed at renaming the nation the United Republic of Cameroon in 1972.
 Later on, though, this was once more altered to the present name - the Republic of Cameroon, in 1984.

-In Cameroon, there have been continuous political reform and human rights movement since the 1990s.
+In Cameroon, there have been continuous political reforms and human rights movements since the 1990s.
 Adopted in 1991, a new constitution let multi-party elections and more political involvement possible.
 These developments have not, however, totally resolved problems with corruption or breaches of human rights.

 Government and politics